Skip to main content

 Application and Notification Deadlines

-Applications are typically accepted until mid-November of a given year for PhD courses that begin in fall of the following year (eg, applications for starting fall 2024 are due in late-Nov 2023).
+Applications are typically accepted until mid-November of a given year for PhD courses that begin in fall of the following year.
 See UNC BBSP website for current deadlines.

 Applicants will be notified in early Spring as to whether their application has been accepted or rejected.
 Those that are offered admission will have until April 15 to accept or decline.